avner-levy/iotrace/README.md

 5. How many read operations were done
 6. How many write operations were done

 The tool uses /proc/pid/fd to complete missing data (in case we are attaching a running process which part of its files were opened before we attached).
-The and /proc/net/tcp is used to provide segnificant information on the sockets source and destination (including ports).
+The and /proc/net/tcp is used to provide significant information on the sockets source and destination (including ports).

 ### Tool usage:
 The tool has two main running modes like strace does, attaching to process or running a new command.